 Remember, the insects you see on the plants are not the worst of it.
 The larvae still in the moist soil will be doing the most damage when this insect is present.

 But as you can see, there are a host of natural options you can employ to help control these critters.
-With some due diligence, quick action, and monitoring, you can minimize the risk to your garden!
+With some due diligence, prompt action, and regular monitoring, you can minimize the risk to your garden.

 Add comment